bstrauss84/programming-jokes-demo/README.md

-# programming-jokes-demo# Sample 'Programming Jokes' Application Deployment and Update Guide on OpenShift
+# Sample 'Programming Jokes' Application Deployment and Update Guide on OpenShift

 This README provides a comprehensive guide on deploying a simple Flask application, which serves extremely cheesy and randomly selected programming jokes, on OpenShift, and also outlines how to update the application with new content and versioning.